-However, teams pre-qualified via the above means must do all of the following in order to remain pre-qualified:
+However, pre-qualified teams must do all of the following in order to remain pre-qualified:

-- Post in a publicly available location a team research report describing their work for the 2016 competition - Submit a shortened application as required by the call for participation for the subsequent year's competition

-Teams that reach the quarter-finals in the team competition must also publicly release code from that year's codebase, either in the form of a complete release (perhaps without behavior) or limited libraries, in order to be pre-qualified for the subsequent year's competition.
-This release must be documented and coded in a way where it can be used by others.
+- Post in a publicly available location a team research report describing their work for the 2017 competition - Publicly release code from that year's codebase, either in the form of a complete release (perhaps without behavior) or limited libraries.
+This release must be documented and coded in a way where it can be used by others. - Submit a shortened application as required by the call for participation for the subsequent year's competition